-- The approval and documentation of senior executive travel in agency and agency procured aircraft is as required by OMB Circular A-126.
-States shall forward biannual reports (April and October) to the NAO, who will forward to OAS. - Documentation requirements for aviation activities shall follow requirements in BLM Manual 1220 Records and Information Management Appendix 2, Combined Records Schedules, Schedule 10/8 and 9. - Each office will maintain an aviation reference library and aviation files (these-paper copies and/or electronic documents) per BLM Preparedness Review Checklist #4 "Aviation Management" located at: https://www.nifc.gov/standards/blm-preparedness-review - Documents must be retained for at least three years.
+- The approval and documentation of Senior Executive travel in agency and agency procured aircraft is as required by OMB Circular A-126.
+States shall forward biannual reports (April and October) to the NAO, who will forward to OAS. - Documentation requirements for aviation activities shall follow requirements in BLM Manual 1220 Records and Information Management Appendix 2, Combined Records Schedules, Schedule 10/8 and 9. - Each office will maintain an aviation reference library and aviation files (these may be paper copies and/or electronic documents) per BLM Preparedness Review Checklist #10 "Aviation Management" located at: BLM Preparedness Review Checklists - Documents must be retained for at least three years.
 The designated aviation manager at the unit, state and national levels must be responsible for maintaining and updating all aviation related references, files and records.